CMU-Graphics/Scotty3D/docs/pathtracer/intersecting_objects.md

 # (Task 2) Intersecting Objects

 Now that your ray tracer generates camera rays, we need to be able to answer the core query in ray tracing: "does this ray hit this object?"
-Here, you will start by implementing ray-object intersection routines against the two types of objects in the starter code: triangles and spheres.
-Later, we will use a BVH to accelerate these queries, but for now we consider an intersection test against a single object.
+Here, you will start by implementing ray-object intersection routines against the two types of objects in the starter code: **triangles** and **spheres**.

-First, take a look at the `rays/object.h` for the interface of `Object` class.
+First, take a look at `rays/object.h` for the interface of the `Object` class.
 An `Object` can be **either** a `Tri_Mesh`, a `Shape`, a BVH(which you will implement in Task 3), or a list of `Objects`.
 Right now, we are only dealing with `Tri_Mesh`'s case and `Shape`'s case, and their interfaces are in `rays/tri_mesh.h`  and `rays/shapes.h`, respectively. `Tri_Mesh` contains a BVH of `Triangle`, and in this task you will be working with the `Triangle` class.
 For `Shape`, you are going to work with `Sphere`s, which is the major type of `Shape` in Scotty 3D.

 Now, you need to implement the `hit` routine for both `Triangle` and `Sphere`. `hit` takes in a ray, and returns a `Trace` structure, which contains information on whether the ray hits the object and if hits, the information describing the surface at the point of the hit.
 See `rays/trace.h` for the definition of `Trace`.